Specialist Medical Training

-- Can study for a full specialist medical training in a minimum of 5 years or complete a fellowship of minimum 2 years.
+- Can study for a full specialist medical training in a minimum of 5,5 years and/or complete a fellowship of 1-2 years.

 - Earns a certificate issued by Skåne University Hospital and the National Board of Health and Welfare upon successful completion of training.

 - Begins a 12 month Swedish language and cultural training.
 The first three months of language training can be provided remotely.

 - Has access to relocation support, including help with finding a home, local orientation, and settling-in services.